conceptualshark/portfolio/docs/portfolio/api-referrals.md

-# API Documentation: Referrals
+# API Reference: Referrals

 ## Summary

 The following is a simplified version of design document for a set of endpoints.
 The related microservice handled the storage and retrieval of referred or rejected customer applications, known as Referrals.

 This document was created for internal use, education, and planning, and used for the ultimate creation of the REST service.
 It has been updated here to include interactive [Swagger documentation](#swagger-documentation), built using OpenAPI 3.0.

 ---

 ## Referral API

 All endpoints designed to create and return individual or multiple referrals.

 <div id="api" markdown>

 ### Create a new Referral

 | - | - |
 |---|---|
 | Method: | `POST` |